YJiangcm/GOLF_for_IDRR/README.md

 ### Requirements

-Firstly, install PyTorch by following the instructions from [the official website](https://pytorch.org).
-To faithfully reproduce our results, please use the correct `1.10.1` version corresponding to your platforms/CUDA versions.
-PyTorch version higher than `1.10.1` should also work.
+1. Install `PyTorch` by following the instructions from [the official website](https://pytorch.org).

-Secondly, install torch_geometric by following the instructions from [the official website](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).
+2. Install `torch_geometric` by following the instructions from [the official website](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

-Then run the following script to install the remaining dependencies,
+3. Run the following script to install the remaining dependencies,

 ```bash
 pip install -r requirements.txt